abderrazzakM/abderrazzakM/README.md

 # Welcome to My GitHub Profile! 👋
 Hi there!
 I’m Abderrazzak Moussaid, a Data Science enthusiast and university student passionate about Machine Learning, Data Analysis, and Visualization.
-At 19 years old, I am continuously working to expand my skills and knowledge in data science and analytics through real-world projects.
+I am continuously working to expand my skills and knowledge in data science and analytics through real-world projects.
 My goal is to build expertise in data-driven solutions and, eventually, establish a competitive AI-driven company in financial analytics.

 ## ⚙️ Technical Skills
 - **Languages**: Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn)